Back behind the golden EIB microphone for the day, for the hour, and then tomorrow Rush will be back here guiding the truth finders of this nation.

 That's why you've got to get more.

-You've got to find, you've got to explore, and with the higher prices, guess what they're gonna be doing?
+And with the higher prices, guess what they're going to be doing?

-It's pretty it's a magic rock.
+It's a magic rock.

 That's right.

-And yet if you let the free market work, presto change o, they have enough uh profit now to make it worth their while to go in and get this stuff, and that adds to the supply, and again, I don't know if the supply would outstrip the demand, but if it does, prices would go down.
+And yet, if you let the free market work, presto changeo, they have enough profit now to make it worth their while to go in and get this stuff, and that adds to the supply.

-And what's breaking is we're getting more and more of what we use from over there, and over there isn't good.
+And what's breaking is we're getting more and more of what we use from over there.

 That's just one thing.

-But uh California says, no, you can't drill any more off the coast, even though there's oil rigs out there, go out to Santa Barbara and go out to that area and you'll see them sitting out there.
+But California says, no, you can't drill anymore off the coast, even though there's oil rigs out there.

 You can see them from the road.

-And and the geologists tell us about the fact that there's these volcanoes of oil that go off on a regular basis underneath the ocean surface all over the world on a fairly regular basis.
+And the geologists tell us about the fact that there's these volcanoes of oil that go off on a regular basis underneath the ocean surface all over the world on a fairly regular basis.

-So we really are in a position to where we yeah, it spills into the ocean.
+So we really are in a position to where we, yeah, it spills into the ocean.

 And somehow, ladies and gentlemen, we still wind up with a clean ocean and with fish and all the other good things that come from marine life.

-Takes years and years and years to get there.
+It takes years and years and years to get there.

 Phone number is 800-282-2882.